Detection and Mitigation of Algorithmic Bias via Predictive Rate Parity: Fairness for Classifiers and Connections to Marginal Outcome Fairness

-In classification settings, candidates whose scores are above a common threshold receive the same treatment.
-Therefore, the matter of fairness comes down to whether a common standard is applied to all groups.
+In classification settings, candidates whose scores are above (or below) a common threshold receive the same treatment.
+For instance, if an algorithm predicting default risk is used to approve loans, all individuals with a suitably low score are given the same treatment in the sense that they are approved for a loan.
+In these settings, the matter of fairness comes down to understanding whether an equitable standard is applied to all groups.
 While all groups are subjected to a common score threshold, mis-calibration in scores between groups can result in different effective thresholds being applied to different group as measured by the marginal outcome of each group \citep{corbett2018measure}.
-Marginal outcomes are used to detect discrimination in applications such as police search \citep{10.1257/000282806776157579} and medical treatment \citep{NBERw16888}. \cite{ayres02} notes in such applications that ``outcome tests'' which compare the average (or infra-marginal) outcomes stemming from classification decisions across groups, can give misleading impressions of algorithmic bias and argues for the need to assess disparities in outcomes associated with marginal (or threshold) decisions.
-Formally, suppose that a classifier yields a positive decision if the model score $S$ exceeds a marginal threshold $t^*$.
+Marginal outcomes have been used to detect discrimination in applications such as police search \citep{10.1257/000282806776157579} and medical treatment \citep{NBERw16888}. \citet{ayres02} notes in such applications of ``outcome tests'' which compare the average (or infra-marginal) outcomes stemming from classification decisions across groups, can give misleading impressions of algorithmic bias and argues for the need to assess disparities in outcomes associated with marginal (or threshold) decisions.
+Formally, suppose that a classifier yields a positive decision if the model score $S$ exceeds a marginal threshold $t$.
 Fairness in marginal outcomes can be characterized by the following definition.